iandioch/betelgeuse/README.md

 ## Where

-The blog will be live at http://mycode.doesnot.run as soon as I get my act together.
+A version of the blog is live at http://mycode.doesnot.run.